 The City of San Luis Obispo is the lead agency with approval over the proposed project.
 The City will obtain permits from the County of San Luis Obispo for the new extraction well and each monitoring well.
 The project will require approval from the California Department of Drinking Water.
-An encroachment permit is anticipated to be needed from Caltrans to install the proposed water conveyance line within the existing sewer conduit under U.S. 101.

-9. Have California Native American Tribes Traditionally and Culturally Affiliated with the Project Area Requested Consultation Pursuant to Public Resources Code Section 21080.3.1?
+Have California Native American Tribes Traditionally and Culturally Affiliated with the Project Area Requested Consultation Pursuant to Public Resources Code Section 21080.3.1?

 Native American Tribes were notified on July 25, 2024 about the project consistent with City and State regulations including, but not limited to, Assembly Bill 52.
 During the request for consultation window, two responses were received.
 The Santa Ynez Band of Chumash Indians contacted the City on August 5, 2024 requesting a consultation meeting to discuss the project.
 The City consulted with the Tribe on September 17, 2024 and shared information regarding the project, the results of the cultural resources survey, and proposed mitigation measures.
 The Tribe informed the City that they are in agreement with the mitigation measures laid out in the public review Draft IS-MND for a workers environmental awareness program training, archaeological monitoring, and protocol in the event of unanticipated discoveries.
 The Salinan Tribe of Monterey responded on August 30, 2024 requesting notification in the event of a cultural resource discovery during construction.
+It is standard policy to notify local Native American tribes in the event of a cultural resource discovery during construction; in addition, specific language has been added to CUL-3 requiring notification of Native American tribal representatives.
 Pursuant to PRC §21080.3.1 (b) the request for consultation window closed on August 26, 2024.
 No other tribal agencies responded to the consultation request.
+In addition, the IS-MND was provided to Native American Tribes during the public review period.
+The City received additional correspondence from the Santa Ynez Band of Chumash Indians, consisting of a request for minor modifications to the language of mitigation measure CUL-1 (Workers Environmental Awareness Program Training).
+The Final IS-MND incorporates the requested amendment into CUL-1.
+The City also received a request for maps and photos of the project area and the archaeological report including record-search information from the Northern Chumash Tribal Council; this information was provided by City staff and no further comments were received.